University of Kansas - Edwards Campus

 Course CodeCourse TitleCourse HoursTransfer CodeTransfer TitleTransfer Hours

-Visit the KU Core 34 English for JCCC equivalents.6
+Visit the KU Core 34 English for JCCC equivalents. (two courses)6

 Visit the KU Core 34 Communications for JCCC equivalents.3